Redstone-D/starberry/starberry/readme.md

 **Updates going to happen in 0.4 version**

-- Warp HttpResponse with HttpContext
+- [x] Warp HttpResponse with HttpContext
-- No need to write mut HttpRequest in the argument, it will be automatically added
+- [x] No need to write mut HttpRequest in the argument, it will be automatically added
-- Enabling function to read URL configuration & rules
+- [x] Enabling function to read URL configuration & rules
 - Session manipulation

-- Middlewares
+- [x] Middlewares
-- Standard middlewre library for starberry (Oauth)
+- [ ] Standard middlewre library for starberry (Oauth)

-- Better URL configuration
+- [x] Better URL configuration
+- [ ] Url registering macro
+- [ ] m:n thread scale

 **Starberry now supports templateing through akari, and simpler URL definitions are enabled using macros.**